Clinical Research Ethics Committee

 HOW TO SUBMIT AN APPLICATION

 Dates are set each month (submission periods) during which time applications can be submitted for review at the next meeting of the Committee.
 Applications can only be submitted during a submission period if there are application slots available.
 The number of slots available is determined by the CREC each month.
 Applications are accepted on a first come first served basis.
 As applications are received during the submission periods, the number of slots will reduce until there are no further slots available.
-Please note that application slots could run out before the end of the submission period and therefore we would encourage you to get your application in early to avoid rejection.
+Please note that application slots could run out before the end of the submission period and therefore we would encourage applicants to get applications in early to avoid rejection.
+Booking slots in advance is not permitted.

-Regardless of the nature of your research, there are 4 documents which must be included with your submission:
+Regardless of the nature of your research, there are 4 documents that must be included with your submission:

 1. Signed Application Form